Zootermopsis nevadensis

-The Nevada Termite (Zootermopsis nevadensis) is a species of eusocial termite (Isoptera) in the family Archotermopsidae, a group known as the dampwood termites.
+Zootermopsis nevadensis, the Nevada termite, is a eusocial species of termite (Isoptera) in the family Archotermopsidae, a group known as the dampwood termites.
 It is a hemimetabolous organism.

-Eusociality evolved independently within several orders of insects, directed by different selection pressures.
-Nevertheless, termites and other eusocial insects from Hymenoptera evolved similar physiological and social characteristics.
+Subspecies

+Zootermopsis nevadensis is subdivided into two subspecies, Z. n. nevadensis and Z. n. nuttingi.
+It is the genome of Zootermopsis nevadensis nuttingi that has been sequenced.

 Range

-The Nevada termite lives in Central and Central-West California, and in Central-East Nevada.
+The Nevada termite lives in central and central-east California, and in central-west Nevada.

 Habitat

-The Nevada termite lives in Deserts and Grasslands, Prairies, and in Rural Areas.
+The Nevada termite lives in deserts, grasslands, prairies, and rural areas.

 Predators

-The Nevada termite is preyed on by passerines, shrews, spiders, lizards, salamanders, frogs, and toads.
+The Nevada termite is preyed on by passerine birds, shrews, spiders, lizards, salamanders, frogs, and toads.

 Genome

-The main objective of sequencing Zootermopsis nevadensis genome was to find the molecular traces of eusociality.
+The main objective of sequencing Zootermopsis nevadensis genome was to find molecular traces of eusociality.
 The authors compared the whole sequenced and assembled genome and 25 transcriptomes from different development states and castes with the already sequenced genomes of eusocial Hymenoptera and ants.

-This termite only has two opsin genes copies, the smallest number of opsin genes among the insects, as a result of living in the dark their whole lives.
+This termite only has two opsin genes copies, the smallest number of opsin genes known among the insects, as a result of living in the dark for tens of millions of years.